Fighting is easy. Fighting is fun.

 The same exercise that makes your body capable of absorbing punch also hones your concentration to stay alert during fatigue and makes you confident that it won’t kill you.

 Each area develops the other so all are developed at once.

 What follows is my best attempt to discuss how the characteristics of an effective fighter are developed in training leading up to a fight.
-It’s important to remember but they do not develop in insolation from the other aspects mentioned.
+It’s important to remember that they do not develop in isolation from the other aspects mentioned.

 While a fighter’s development is often uneven, rarely does one of these characteristics improve at the expense of another.
 Instead, what usually happens is that a rising tide lifts all boats in the harbor.

 Improvement in one area spells improvement in another, even if the rate of improvement is markedly different.

 The Physical Side Of Boxing Training